techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 }
 ```

-Let's add a compile command, that Heroku will understand when being deployed to, to update the schema of the database.
-So find the following:
+After that, you need to add a compile command that will tell Heroku to update the schema of the database.
+To do that, find the following:

 ```json
 "symfony-scripts": [